How Lime is leaning on creators to stand out on the bike rack

 “We look for micro or nano influencers that have a highly-engaged following around things that matter to us, like sustainability and accessible transportation,” he said, emphasizing the importance of values alignment over follower count.
 “The content that performs is about 10% us and 90% them.”

-“Sometimes your nearest bus stop is a mile away and there’s no way for you to get to the bus to get to the city to get to your job,” highlighting the brand’s role for people who live in transportation deserts.
+“Sometimes your nearest bus stop is a mile away and there’s no way for you to get to the bus to get to the city to get to your job,” said Navarro, highlighting the brand’s impact for people who live in transportation deserts.
 “We’re that last or first mile to get you where you have to go.”

 Connecting bikes to a broader story